nikhilkamineni/Sprint-Challenge--SQL/README.md

    1. One organization, `Lambda School`
    2. Three users, `Alice`, `Bob`, and `Chris`
    3. Two channels, `#general` and `#random`
-   4. 10 messages (at least one per user, and some in both channels).
+   4. 10 messages (at least one per user, and at least one per channel).
    5. `Alice` should be in `#general` and `#random`.
    6. `Bob` should be in `#general`.
    7. `Chris` should be in `#random`.